boybenson/sub-alert-server/ReadMe.md

 The **Subscription Reminder Backend** is a Go Fiber API that helps users track, manage, and receive reminders for their online subscriptions.
 It’s designed for personal use or as a foundation for a full SaaS subscription management system.

-The service supports adding subscriptions, scheduling reminders, and (in the Later version) integrating AI-based analytics and payment tracking.
+## The service supports adding subscriptions, scheduling reminders, and (in future versions) integrating AI-based analytics, payment tracking, and even direct subscription cancellation features

----

 ## 🧱 Tech Stack